-Pupils who have been bullied will be given support determined by the Head of Key Stage, Head of Sixth Form or Pastoral Support Officer in consultation with the pupil.
+Pupils who have been bullied will be given support determined by the Director of Pastoral Care, the Head of Sixth Form or Pastoral Support Officer in consultation with the pupil.

 The School Counsellor may be involved in this process if the pupil wishes.